-I am a development economist, currently employed by the Global Development Institute of the University of Manchester.
+I am a development economist, currently employed by the University of Manchester.
 Since my graduation from the Catholic University of Leuven with a PhD in Economics, I have worked in a number of countries, including France, Germany and the US.
 Prior to that I lived and worked for two years in India.
 As part of a three year project, sponsored by the British Academy, I have developed an academic network with four countries in Francophone West Africa.
 The project resulted in several subsequent research programmes.
 Much of my on-going research focuses on food security, labour markets in developing countries and intergenerational transfers.
 I am particularly interested in behavioural field experiments.

 To give you an idea of what some of my field work looks like, here is a short video from my trip to Ivory Coast in 2015.
 It covers some aspects of my research on food security and related social norms and governance issues.